 How do I get to Johnston Canyon?

 If you are driving, Johnston Canyon is 25 kilometres from Banff and 33 kilometres from Lake Louise along the Bow Valley Parkway.
-However, because the road is not open to the general public this year you will need to choose one of the above options in order to visit.
+When the road is not open to the general public you will need to choose one of the above options in order to visit.

 Can you drive to Johnston Canyon?

-Yes, but only if you reserve a meal or an overnight stay at Johnston Canyon Lodge and Bungalows.
-It will be open starting May 21st, 2021.
+Yes, but only from the Castle Mountain side of the Bow Valley Parkway.
+Even when the road is closed you can drive in if you reserve a meal or an overnight stay at Johnston Canyon Lodge and Bungalows.

 Do you need a park pass for Johnston Canyon?